-I am a graduate student in the Integrative and Evolutionary Biology Ph.D. program at the University of Southern California.
-I am interested in morphological variation, both within and between species, as well as functional morphology and adaptations for feeding and locomotion in theropod dinosaurs and squamate reptiles.
+Justin Hall is a graduate student in the Integrative and Evolutionary Biology Ph.D. program at the University of Southern California.
+He is interested in morphological variation, both within and between species, as well as functional morphology and adaptations for feeding and locomotion in theropod dinosaurs and squamate reptiles.
 Recent advances in computing and software technology are opening new lines in inquiry in functional morphology.
-My research combines relatively new techniques such as three-dimensional CT reconstructions, Finite Element Analysis (FEA) and Geometric Morphometrics with more traditional morphometric and kinematic techniques.
+His research combines relatively new techniques such as three-dimensional CT reconstructions, Finite Element Analysis (FEA) and Geometric Morphometrics with more traditional morphometric and kinematic techniques.
 He did his undergraduate work at the University of Texas-Austin in Geological Sciences and Anthropology and received a master's degree in Environmental Science from Washington University in St. Louis and a master's degree in Anatomical Sciences from Stony Brook University.

 He has conducted field work in the Morrison, Cloverly and Sundance formations in Wyoming as well as the Cloverly, Two Medicine, Judith River and Hell Creek formations of Montana.
 In addition to Hall’s graduate studies, he teaches gross anatomy at the USC, Keck School of Medicine.